HawkenIndustries/pycommander/readme.md

 ___

-Device class is a property of the API Client which can be accessed with `projec.devices`
+Device class is a property of the API Client which can be accessed with `project.devices`

 ```python
     # Returns a list of all devices objects within the project